cs4240/group7-unitygame/README.md

   - 2 Forms, atom form and sorted form(Electron, proton and neutron is seperated)
   - Atom form
     - Electron will orbit around the nuclears(Center point)
+    - The Nucleus will spin to show the other Protons/Neutrons (Will change depending on feedback)
 4) Research on all of the elements on the periodic table (Ian)
   - Numbers of electron, protons & neutrons (Idea)
   - Details of each element (Idea)